runeisnot-email/rune-rfc/protocol.md

-Rune IS NOT a substitute for standard Email, conversely it aims to provide a communication mechanism that behaves in a similar way to email, but provides strong privacy and anonymity guarantees, including safety from metadata analysis attacks and compromised servers.
+Rune IS NOT a substitute for standard Email, conversely it aims to provide a communication mechanism that behaves akin to email, but provides strong privacy and anonymity guarantees, including safety from metadata analysis attacks and compromised servers.

 ## What Rune is not